Typographical error: Typing

 Correction fluid was often used to correct typographical errors as (or after) the document was typed.
 The fluid was painted over the error and, when dry, the correct spelling was written on the new surface.
 Exceptionally, printing errors were painted out and a handwritten correction applied.

 When using a typewriter, typos were commonly struck out with another character such as a strikethrough.
 This saved the typist the trouble of retyping the entire page to eliminate the error, but as evidence of the typo remained, it was not aesthetically pleasing.
 Correction fluid and correction tape were invented to hide the original mark and allow the typist to correct the error almost invisibly.
-There were also specialised typewriter erasers.
+There were also specialised erasers to remove typescript.
 A more elaborate attempted solution was the "laser eraser" made by Arthur Leonard Schawlow, co-inventor of the laser.
 This used a laser to vaporize the ink of the typo, leaving the paper beneath unharmed.
 Although Schawlow received a patent for the invention, it was never produced commercially.
 Later typewriters such as the IBM Correcting Selectric incorporated correction features.

-The development of word processors all but eliminated the need for these solutions.
+The development of word processors and office printers all but eliminated the need for these solutions.